tollfu/Toronto-Urban-Mobility-Analysis/README.md

 Traffic counts alone cannot observe several important operational considerations, including:

-* corridor coordination;
+* corridor coordination
-* actual delay and queue lengths;
+* actual delay and queue lengths
-* cycle lengths and signal splits;
+* cycle lengths and signal splits
-* detector performance;
+* detector performance
-* skipped-phase frequency;
+* skipped-phase frequency
-* transit priority;
+* transit priority
-* emergency-vehicle preemption;
+* emergency-vehicle preemption
-* collision history;
+* collision history
-* school or hospital operations;
+* school or hospital operations
-* accessibility requirements; and
+* accessibility requirements
-* implementation and maintenance costs.
+* implementation and maintenance costs

-For this reason, every output should be interpreted as a **candidate for engineering review**, not a prescribed signal conversion.
+For this reason, every output should only be interpreted as a **candidate for engineering review**, not a prescribed signal conversion.

-## Cycling recommendations require additional feasibility analysis

-High bicycle demand and limited nearby infrastructure do not establish that a bicycle lane is feasible or desirable.

-Future analysis should incorporate road width, collision history, parking demand, network connectivity, land use, planned infrastructure, and construction constraints.

 ---